| Argemone

 Poppy - Perennial - Though native to China, this low-growing groundcover

 thrives in central Texas in shady sites.
-It spreads by underground
+It spreads by underground stems,

-other members of this family, it has few, if any, pests or diseases.
+of this family, it has few, if any, pests or diseases.

 Eschscholzia californica